akaraw/Yanshan_Zhu_et_al/README.md

 # Yanshan_Zhu_et_al
-This repository contains R scripts used for differential gene expression analysis in Zhu_et_al paper
+This repository containsscripts used for differential gene expression analysis in Zhu_et_al paper